Nathan22Miles/aoc/README.md

 Practice for AOC.

 My main goals
-- clarity of expression
+- Clarity of expression
-- correctness thru simplicity
+- Correctness thru simplicity
+- Create a small js library to help solve problems

 Things I am learning
 - Always view your transformed/parsed input data before running (you might have not got it transformed correctly)